Akuli/git-guide/getting-started.md

 After creating a repo on GitHub, the next step is to clone it.
 It means downloading a copy of the repo to your computer, so that you can edit the files in it.
+We will later run commands to keep your copy and GitHub in sync.

 I will assume you know the basics of using a terminal (or command prompt, if you are using Windows).
 In particular, I assume you know how the `cd` command changes the current working directory.